Phelsuma parkeri

-Phelsuma parkeri, commonly known as Parker's day gecko or the Pemba Island day gecko, is a diurnal species of lizard in the family Gekkonidae.
+Phelsuma parkeri, commonly known as Parker's day gecko and the Pemba Island day gecko, is a diurnal species of lizard in the family Gekkonidae.
 The species is endemic to Pemba Island, Tanzania, and typically inhabits banana trees and dwellings.
 The Pemba Island day gecko feeds on insects and nectar.

 Etymology

 Both the specific name, parkeri, and one of the common names, Parker's day gecko, are in honor of English herpetologist Hampton Wildman Parker.

 Description

 Parker's day gecko is a slender lizard and a mid-size day gecko.
 It can reach a total length (including tail) of about 16 cm.
 The body colour is bright green.
 A faint red stripe extends from the nostril to the eye.
 On the back and limbs tiny black spots and speckles are present.
 This species has yellow eye rings.
 The ventral side is white.

-Distribution
+Geographic distribution

 The Pemba Island day gecko is found only on 1,340-square-kilometre (517-square-mile) Pemba Island, which has a few much smaller islands around its coast, and which is 50 km from the Tanzanian mainland.